lfunderburk/NetworkNAPALM/README.md

 ### How to Run
-Make sure to be connected to the Cybera VPN
+Make sure to be connected to the Cybera VPN for all challenges

 #### Q1)
+Make sure to activate your environment

-In this challenge we wrote a python script `scripts/parsing_ports.py` that takes as input: the IP address, user name and password associated to the port.
+In this challenge we wrote a python script `q1/parsing_ports.py` that takes as input: the IP address, user name and password associated to the port.

     usage: parsing_ports.py [-h] [-v] host_name username password